nytimes/backbone.stickit/README.md

 ### Dependencies

- Backbone 0.9, underscore.js, and jQuery or Zepto
+ Backbone 0.9, underscore.js, and jQuery or Zepto (with data module; see `selectOptions`)

 ### License